Board of Trustees

 Stephen is a Fellow of the Chartered Institute of Management Accountants and holds an MBA from Durham University Business School.
 His career was in change and financial management in public sector and charitable organisations, leading them through challenging times and major projects.
 His other career was as a professional singer and it was through singing at the annual Festival with St Paul’s Cathedral Choir that he first became aware of the Clergy Support Trust.

 Since retiring at the age of 49, Stephen has remained active and has held a number of board and committee appointments in church and community organisations.
-Currently he is Chairman of Trustees of the Society of the Sacred Mission, is a member of General Synod and is Finance Officer for the Ecclesiastical Law Society.
+Currently, he is a member of General Synod and is Finance Officer for the Ecclesiastical Law Society.

 Stephen became a trustee of Clergy Support Trust in 2019.
 He is a member of the Governance and Investment committees and chairs the charity's Risk, Audit & Finance Committee.